mattsherwood87/CoNNECT/docs/source/support_tools/flirt.rst

 flirt.py
 ========

-A support tool (flirt.py) was developed to support broad analyses implementing volume extraction (for 4D datasets), brain extraction, and/or registration via FSL's FLIRT.
+This support tool implements volume extraction (for 4D datasets), brain extraction, and/or registration via FSL's FLIRT.
 Specifically, this tools supports paralleled computation implemented from **connect_flirt**.
 A flowchart showing the order of operations is depicted in :numref:`flirt_diagram`.

 .. note::